ava-labs/avalanche-network-runner/README.md

 There are two ways you can interact with the Avalanche Network Runner:

 - **Command Line**: Command can be issued using the command line, e.g. `avalanche-network-runner control stop`
 - **HTTP**: You can also send command as HTTP Post requests to the Avalanche Network Runner.
+Requests can be made via curl or via a tool such as the [Avalanche Network Runner Postman Collection](https://github.com/ava-labs/avalanche-network-runner-postman-collection).

 While the command line is handy for short commands (e.g. stopping the network), issuing more complex commands with more data, like adding a blockchain, can be hard from the command line.
 Therefore, we recommend using the HTTP endpoints for that.
 Both ways can be combined.

-HTTP requests can be made via curl or via a tool such as the [Avalanche Network Runner Postman Collection](https://github.com/ava-labs/avalanche-network-runner-postman-collection).

 ## Installation